rossabdukhoshimov/racing_game_with_dice/README.md

-# Racing Game with Dice
+# Racing Board Game with Dice for Families

 A lightweight browser game: roll two dice, add them up, and race to the finish.
 Supports Player vs Player (PvP) and Player vs Computer (PvC).
 Built with plain HTML, CSS, and JavaScript — no build tools required.
+This game is especially useful if you have elementary school kids and want them practice their basic math skills.

 ## Preview

 - Board: 10×5 grid of tiles (1 → 50)
 - Special tiles: Boost (+2…+6), Skip Turn (miss next turn)
-- Animated cars with PNG skins (Blue, White, Green, Orange, Lightning)
+- Animated cars with PNG skins (Blue, White, Green, Orange, Lightning).

 ## Play locally